angelastephens/Coffee_Hunt/README.md

 ## Usage

 To get started using this gem simply type  ./bin/coffee_hunt_cli and hit enter in your terminal.
-Next you will be promted to enter your location.
+Next you will be prompted to enter your location.
 This can be done by typing a City/State or zipcode.
 The program will then return a list of coffee shops by location.
 The user or aka coffee hunter will be promted to select a coffee shop to view further details.
 Once the details have been received, the user can choose another number from the list, return back to the begining or exit.